 Stuyvesant Town (known locally as Stuy Town), the apartment complex in the East Village is making additional moves toward becoming more green by utilizing sustainable energy.
-As reported by 6sqft, the complex will have solar panels installed on the 22-acre rooftop beginning this winter and will be completed in 2019, which would make it the largest private multifamily solar installation in the country.
+The complex will have solar panels installed on the 22-acre rooftop beginning this winter and will be completed in 2019, which would make it the largest private multifamily solar installation in the country.

 The 9,671 high efficiency solar panels installed by the NYC-based renewable energy developer Onyx Renewable Partners will reduce approximately 63,000 tons of carbon dioxide emissions, comparable to taking 12,000 cars off the road each year.